vaghelabhavesh/github-pages-with-jekyll/_posts/2020-06-13-first-post.md

 This is a first post.

-Sample post
+This is great